vergoh/vnstat/README.md

 This is the development branch for vnStat 2.0 that uses a sqlite database for storing data instead of a C structure dump in a file.
 A better database format is needed for enabling longer duration statistics with user configurable durations.
-Yearly and 5 minute resolution statistics are also planned.
+Yearly and 5 minute resolution statistics are now included.

 # Status